UniversityOfHelsinkiCS/sis-importer/README.md

 ### Degree structure

-In dev mode see http://localhost:3002/structure/:code (eg KH50_005 for Computer sciencebachelor  ) for decree structures.
-The (shitty) code is in importer-mankeli
+In dev mode see http://localhost:3002/structure/:code (eg KH50_005 for Computer sciencebachelor) for decree structures.

 ## CI